nguyentanphatt/nguyentanphatt/README.md

 <h1 align="left">👨‍💻 Hi, I'm Nguyen Tan Phat</h1>
 <p align="left">
-  I'm a Frontend Developer from Vietnam.
+  I'm a Mobile Developer.
 I enjoy crafting elegant, user-friendly interfaces with a focus on smooth animations and interactive experiences.
   <br>
   You can check out more of my work on my <a href="https://personal-porfolio-lyart.vercel.app/" target="_blank">portfolio</a> and <a href="https://cv-website-ivory.vercel.app/">cv</a>.
 </p>